Saturday, April 30, 2016

 Awards were presented to:

 Bates Cairns are stone trail markers.
 They suffer from significant chronic vandalism because hikers may not fully understand their meaning.
 Park visitors (2.5 million in 2015 - PWM) add or remove rocks from the cairns, build new ones pointing in different directions even destroy them completely.
-This behavior is a safety issue because it leads hikers astray, a natural resource issue, rocks are taken from the already thin mountain soil, and, an aesthetic issue as these man-made objects clutter the beautiful natural landscape.
+This behavior is a safety issue.
+It leads hikers astray.
+A natural resource issue.
+Rocks are taken from the already thin mountain soil, and an aesthetic issue.
+These man-made objects clutter the beautiful natural landscape.

 Massabesic Middle School's 7th Grade Aroostook Team